 - to limit processing so that processing - except for storage - may only take place in the future subject to consent or for the purpose of establishing, exercising or defending a legal claim or to protect a person or important public interests;

 - in certain situations, to object to our legal processing of your personal data;

 - to receive the registered personal data in a structured, commonly used and machine-readable format and to have the data transferred from one controller to another without hindrance.

 In connection with the data subject’s exercise of the above-mentioned rights, we may demand relevant identification.

 For more information on your rights, see the Danish Data Protection Agency’s guidelines describing the data subject’s rights on www.datatilsynet.dk.

 You may file a complaint with the Danish Data Protection Agency if you are dissatisfied with our processing of your personal data.
 You can find the contact details of the Danish Data Protection Agency on www.datatilsynet.dk.

-This information has been updated 25 May 2018 and will be updated according to the current rules and practice and in line with any adjustments of our procedures.
+This information has been updated 25 May 2018 and will be updated according to the current rules and practice and in line with any adjustments to our procedures.